 Last month I did some professional services work for an engineering firm at their premises right next to the BT Tower in London.
 I was delighted to find that my desk was situated near a window with a direct view of its base.

-Originally known as the Post Office Tower, it had quite a prominent place in British culture in the ’60s and ’70s when I was growing up and has always been my favourite London landmark.
+The Post Office Tower, as it was originally known, had quite a prominent place in British culture in the ’60s and ’70s when I was growing up and has always been my favourite London landmark.
 I well remember being thrilled to see it for the first time, looking out of a railway carriage window approaching Euston on my first visit to London at the age of 8.
 At that time it was the tallest building in Britain, and an important landmark of the capital city.
 Ten years later I visited London again.
 I stayed in a hotel on Tottenham Court Road, from where it was clearly visible, and one of the first things I did was to walk over for a closer look.
 I recall taking a few photos of it, though sadly I no longer have them.

 When I lived in London in the latter half of the 1990s I went to see it a few times, walking around the streets near its base and taking photos.
 It can be seen from a few parts of the West End.
 In its heyday in the late 1960s it had viewing galleries for the general public, a gift shop and even a revolving restaurant at the top.
 But it hasn’t been open to the public since 1981 and I’ve never been inside.

 Below is an image from its 1960s heyday, taken at the junction of Clipstone Street and Great Portland Street, showing the tower in its original form.
 It was undoubtedly more visually appealing then than it is now.